Sathyaish/Auth0/Article/job-79972-edited.md

-The login servlet then reads the user claims from JWT and makes a database look-up to authenticate the user, ensuring that the user also belongs to the said application with the specified appId [Kaci’s note: Do you mean “app ID”?] received in the request.
+The login servlet then reads the user claims from JWT and makes a database look-up to authenticate the user, ensuring that the user also belongs to the said application with the specified `appId` received in the request.